thoth-tech/handbook/docs/processes/company-operations-guide.md

 ### Meeting Recordings

 Meeting recordings are a highly valuable source of evidence to demonstrate engagement and collaboration by Thoth Tech members.
-Additionally, recordings of meetings can then be accessed and utilised by members who were unable to attend the meeting live or could not atttend the full duration of the meeting, ensuring that all members are up-to-date with what has been discussed in the meetings.
+Additionally, recordings of meetings can be accessed by members who were unable to attend.
+This allows all members to be up-to-date with what has been discussed in the meetings.

-**As such, all team meetings should be ensured that they are recorded** using the MS Teams recording function, and that these recordings are stored in a location that is logical and accessible to all relevant team members, leadership members, and company directors.
-For storing team meeting recordings, it is recommended that they are placed in an appropriately named folder within the "Files" tab of the team's private channel.
+**As such, all team meetings must be recorded** using the MS Teams recording function.

+It is recommended that recordings are placed in an appropriately named folder within the "Files" tab of the team's private channel.
+This allows relevant team members, leadership members, and company directors to access the recordings as necessary.